 Note: If you are thinking about a major dues re-structure, please consider setting up a workshop with our team to discuss your possible changes.
 This will help ensure that the proposed changes work efficiently with your site.

 Rule conditions are used to determine whether a specific dues rule applies to a specific member.
-If a dues paying member meets the conditions established, the dues rule will apply to that member during the renewal.
+If a dues-paying member meets the conditions established, the dues rule will apply to that member during the signup or renewal.
+If a dues rule has no conditions, it will apply to all members in the member type.

 Common Rule Conditions